column-st/fastapi-openapi-specs-action/README.md

 # FastAPI OpenAPI Specs Action

 This is a simple GitHub action intended on automatically generating the `openapi.yaml` (or `openapi.json`) file for FastAPI projects.
-Intended on being use in conjunction with other actions to create complete workflows.
+Intended on being used in conjunction with other actions to create complete workflows.

 # Inputs